Avaiga/demo-stock-visualization/README.md

 - `CONTRIBUTING.md`: Instructions to contribute to _demo-stock-visualization_.
 - `INSTALLATION.md`: Instructions to install _demo-stock-visualization_.
 - `LICENSE`: The Apache 2.0 License.
-- `Pipfile`: File used by the Pipenv virtual environment to manage project dependencies.
+- `requirement.txt`: File used by the Pipenv virtual environment to manage project dependencies.
 - `README.md`: Current file.

 ## License